MichaelGrupp/maps/crates/maps/README.md

 </details>

+The repository is organized in separate crates for modularity and faster rebuilds during development.
 The core I/O library can be reused for other applications, see the [maps_io_ros](https://crates.io/crates/maps_io_ros) crate ([docs](https://docs.rs/maps_io_ros)).
 `maps` itself has only a small public library.
 But in case you are interested: https://docs.rs/maps/latest/maps/